-- Our Chief Executive Officer and Chairman, Mr. McGlade; - · Four directors nominated by the BC Shareholder; - · One director nominated by the Silver Lake Shareholder; and - Three independent directors (Messrs.
+- Our Executive Chairman and former Chief Executive Officer, Mr. McGlade; - Four directors nominated by the BC Shareholder (our current Chief Executive Officer, Mr. Spengler, is currently serving in this capacity); - One director nominated by the Silver Lake Shareholder; and - Three independent directors (Messrs.
 Kangas, Diercksen and Callahan are currently serving in these roles).